Cryptocurrency alerts V Telegram

 Ready to automate monitoring?

-Connect the Telegram bot and create your first alert in 2 minutes.
-Basic triggers are available for free.
+Connect Telegram-bot and create your first alert in 2 minutes.
+Notifications are included in the pricing plan.
+LIGHT And PRO; you can register for free.